cutkiller09/PlasticOmnium/README.md

    4. Select **New** and add the Mingw-w64 destination folder path to the system path.
 The exact path depends on which version of Mingw-w64 you have installed and where you installed it.
 If you used the settings above to install Mingw-w64, then add this to the path: `C:\msys64\mingw64\bin`.
    5. Select **OK** to save the updated PATH.
 You will need to reopen any console windows for the new PATH location to be available.

+5. Install `pacman -S mingw-w64-x86_64-cmake`

-5. Install the Mingw-w64 Lcov (`pacman -S lcov`).
+6. Install the Mingw-w64 Lcov (`pacman -S lcov`).
 Run the `pacman` command in a MSYS2 terminal.
 Selet "all". cd into the lcov package folder, run makepkg-mingw -sCLf

-6. Install Package on Vscode the [VSCode LCOV] (https://marketplace.visualstudio.com/items?itemName=alexdima.vscode-lcov)
+7. Install Package on Vscode the [VSCode LCOV] (https://marketplace.visualstudio.com/items?itemName=alexdima.vscode-lcov)

 ### Using CMake